osmbe/website/_posts/2018-01-12-en-motm-pieter-vdv.md

 And finally, I see the neutrality of the map as a big advantage.
 On a commercial map I always wonder why some shop are shown sooner than others.
 Or why is that particular brewery shown before the railway station ?
 Did the map maker get paid to do this ?
 Is this advertising ?
 The opposite could also happen.
 Some company can remove the data of a competitor.
 Or it can be influenced by politics.
 I believe this will not happen soon in an open environment such as OpenStreetMap.
 But perhaps I am looking to much dystopian cyberpunkt movies.

-## Do you anything besides mapping ?
+## Do you do anything besides mapping ?

 ![road surfaces](https://photos.smugmug.com/OSM/Screenshots/Mapper-in-the-Spotlight/Pieter-VDV/i-5n6PDw9/0/9bd50e59/X2/Kasseien-X2.png)